upstate-csci-236-master/project-1/README.md

 ```
 Average of all
-Average of positive
+Average of positive (any number, integer or decimal; zero is considered positive)
-Average of negative
+Average of negative (any number, integer or decimal)
-Average of odd numbers
+Average of odd numbers (any integer positive or negative that is odd)
-Average of even numbers
+Average of even numbers (any integer positive or negative that is even)
-Average of whole numbers
+Average of whole numbers (any number that is postive, negative or zero and does not have a decimal point)
-Average of real numbers
+Average of real numbers (any number, positive, negative or zero with a necimal point)
 Average of prime numbers
 ```